William Polk (colonel): Lafayette's visit to Raleigh

 Lafayette visited Raleigh in March 1825 as part of his Grand Tour of the United States.
 Colonel Polk was appointed to give an address on the occasion.
 After his speech, Polk and Lafayette embraced and wept in memory of what they had shared during the Revolution.
 Lafayette attended various balls, dinners, and other events, including breakfast at Colonel Polk's home on the morning of March 3.

 Service to education

 Polk was appointed as a trustee of the University of North Carolina in 1790 and served until his death, including a term as president of the trustees from 1802-1805.
 Among other educational efforts, he founded a school for sixteen pupils in Raleigh in 1827 and assisted his wife Sarah in founding a school for poor children in 1822.

 Marriages and family

 In October 1789 Polk married Grizelda Gilchrist, a granddaughter of a former colonial attorney general of North Carolina.
 She was born in Suffolk, Virginia, on October 24, 1768.
 The couple had two children, Thomas Gilchrist Polk, born February 22, 1791, and William Julius Polk, born March 21, 1793.
 Grizelda Polk died in 1799.

 On New Year's Day 1801, Polk married Sarah Hawkins.
 Her brother William later was elected governor of North Carolina.
 Sarah bore thirteen children, two of whom died in infancy.
+Among their living children were Lucius Junius Polk and Leonidas Polk.